malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness.md

     S_body + D_body(t) + A_body = O_body

 The agent's actions are performed in order to regulate it towards some target, which is dynamically inferred based on its requirement for body homeostasis and for environment action `A_env`.
 Like for regulation of the environment, the agent requires a tuple `<S_body, A_body, O_body>` in order to train its model.
+Neuroscience has identified such a model in mammals, known as the _body schema_ (Proske & Gandevia, 2012).

-Agents that incorporate multi-step processing have an additional kind of action: one that changes its internal data state without affecting its physical state.
+Agents that incorporate multi-step processing have a third kind of action: one that changes its internal data state without affecting its physical state.
 Importantly, as such _non-physical_ actions may not elicit any change to `S_body` or `S_env`, this system also requires regulation.
 Thus the agent has non-physical state `S_mind` with ambient dynamics `D_mind(t)`, and performs action `A_mind` producing outcome `O_mind`, summarised as follows:

     S_mind + D_mind(t) + A_mind = O_mind